martinrotter/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/intel.png" width="350px">

 With ISA, RSS Guard only downloads articles which are new or were updated.
-While the old algorithm usually always fetch all available articles, even if they are not needed, which leads to unnecessary overload of your network connection and RSS Guard.
+The old algorithm usually always fetches all available articles, even if they are not needed, which leads to unnecessary overload of your network connection and the RSS Guard.

 <sup>2</sup> Note that [labels](#lbls) are supported for all plugins, but for some plugins they are local-only, and are not synchronized with the service.
 Usually because service itself does not support the feature.